OmariM/ERS/README.md

 ## Upcoming Features
 (in order of likelyhood/time)
-- when creating a single player game, user can choose how many bots they want and
+- when creating a single player game, user can choose how many bots they want and the difficulty
 - user can have a profile to save stats like slap time or something
 - have settings where the user can enable ~~stupid~~ extra game rules like slapping on marriages, 10s, and sums of 10
 - add a splash screen